The Hinoemata Kabuki theatre is a slice of living history,

 Mesmerized by the costumes and storytelling, those villagers brought home tales of what they had seen.
 Local villagers soon began putting on their own shows.
 Practicing in the fields and in their homes, and hand painting or crafting the elaborate costumes and sets to put on several spectacular shows to put on in the warmer months.

 Soon, the rich tradition of Hinoemata Kabuki was born!

 Kabuki theatre is thought to have originated in Japan early on in the Edo period that lasted from 1603 to 1867.
 Originally female and male actors graced the stages, however, in 1629 women were officially banned from the stage.
 This was only ten years before the start of Sakoku (1639-1853) when Japan isolated itself by closing the borders.

-Cast of both male and female kabuki performers
+The cast of both male and female kabuki performers

 taking their final bow of the evening.

 Hinoemata Kabuki is not official Kabuki theatre, despite being heavily inspired by Kabuki shows.
-This allows that to bypass strict rules that other Kabuki theatres have to observe, allowing for a unique take on this staple of Japanese culture.
+This allows them to bypass strict rules that other Kabuki theatres have to observe, allowing for a unique take on this staple of Japanese culture.

 A community dedicated to carrying on tradition

 We learned that the female actor who was meant to portray the grandmother character in last week’s performance suffered an injury that left her unable to perform!
 Everyone was worried now, with one character short.